ttinoco/PFNET/python/docs/problems.rst

 Switched shunt susceptance regularization
 -----------------------------------------

-This function has type :data:`FUNC_TYPE_REG_SUSC <pfnet.FUNC_TYPE_REG_SUSC>`.
+This function is associated with the string ``'susceptance regularization'``.
 It penalizes deviations of susceptances of switched shunt devices from their initial value.
 It is defined by the expression

 .. math::